IQSS/geoconnect/README_ADMIN.md

 ### Step 4: Change the setting
   1. Check "active" to enable/disable the file type
   2. Click "Save" on the top right

+# Color Ramps

+Color ramps used for layer classification/styling may be set through the administrative interface.

 # WorldMap Join Targets